appscot/sails-orientdb/CONTRIBUTING.md

 ### Gitter.im
 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/appscot/waterline-orientdb?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-We frequently tracks posts on the [Gitter](https://gitter.im/appscot/waterline-orientdb).
+We frequently tracks posts on [Gitter](https://gitter.im/appscot/waterline-orientdb).
 If you have longer posts or questions please feel free to post them there.
 If you think you've found a bug please [file it in the bug tracker](#how-to-report-bugs).

 ## How to Report Bugs